Long after initial repair and repainting, the bungalow is weathering well |

 of age was able to take the chimney down to the roofline and then rebuild it to

-its original glory, working solo!
+its original glory, working alone!

 There are challenges particular to specific trades that at